5 Steps to Lasting Solutions

 2. Define

 When you have accepted the problem, reflect on what you can do to deal with the situation the problem has led to.
-In this context, the problem is the stalkers.
-The situation is what they are doing and how they manipulate, as well as everything else they do.
+In my context, the problem is the stalkers.
+The situation is what they are doing, how they manipulate, and everything else they do.

 3. Secure